Joint Beamforming Design for RIS-enabled Integrated Positioning and Communication in Millimeter Wave Systems: Introduction

 \subsection{Main Contributions}

-Inspired by the above discussions, in this paper, we formulate a RIS-enabled IPAC millimeter wave system and jointly optimize the active beamforming and passive beamforming to simultaneously satisfy both the data rate and positioning accuracy requirements.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a RIS-enabled IPAC scheme in a multi-user multi-input single-output (MU-MISO) millimeter wave system.
-In this system, we derive the explicit expressions of the CRB and PEB for each UE based on the time-of-arrival (ToA) estimation, and use the PEB as the positioning metric for the integrated design. \item We formulate an optimization problem by optimizing the active beamforming in the BS and passive beamforming in the RIS to design the IPAC system.
-The optimization problem aims to minimize the total transmit power subject to the achievable data rate and PEB constraints.
-Specifically, in terms of the passive beamforming optimization, we respectively consider the discrete and continuous RIS phase shifts. \item We propose an efficient two-stage algorithm to solve the formulated problem.
-In the first stage, we aim to optimize the RIS phase shift by using the exhaustive search method for the discrete RIS phase shift case, and using the semidefinite relaxation (SDR) method for the continuous RIS phase shift case.
-In the second stage, based on the obtained RIS phase, we again use the SDR method to optimize the transmit beamforming in the BS. \item We conduct extensive simulations to demonstrate the performance of the proposed RIS-enabled IPAC system.
-Specifically, we set different transmission environments, namely, obstruction scenarios, to evaluate the system capability.
-The results show that the integrated system is effective in both achievable data rate and theoretical positioning error lower bound. \end{itemize}
+Inspired by the discussions presented earlier, in this paper, we propose a RIS-enabled IPAC framework and jointly optimize the active and passive beamforming to simultaneously satisfy both the rate and PEB requirements.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a RIS-enabled IPAC framework within a multi-user multi-input single-output (MU-MISO) millimeter wave system.
+Moreover, we derive explicit expressions of both the CRB and PEB for each UE based on the time-of-arrival (ToA) estimation.
+The PEB is then adopted as the key positioning metric for guiding the integrated design. \item To improve the performance of our proposed IPAC systems, we formulate an optimization problem by optimizing the active beamforming at the BS and passive beamforming at the RIS.
+The problem aims to minimize the total transmit power subject to the achievable rate and PEB constraints.
+Specifically, the optimization concerning the passive beamforming takes into account two cases: discrete RIS phase shifts and continuous RIS phase shifts. \item We propose an efficient two-stage method to address the formulated problem.
+In the first stage, we focus on optimizing the RIS phase shift.
+For discrete RIS phase shifts, we employ an exhaustive search method to explore the available options.
+For continuous RIS phase shifts, we leverage the semidefinite relaxation (SDR) technique.
+In the second stage, based on the obtained RIS phase, we again apply the SDR method to optimize the transmit beamforming in the BS. \item We conduct extensive simulations to demonstrate the performance of the proposed RIS-enabled IPAC system.
+Specifically, we set two different transmission obstruction scenarios to evaluate the system capability.
+The results show that the integrated system is effective in both the achievable rate and theoretical positioning error lower bound. \end{itemize}

 {\em Notations:} Boldfaced lowercase and uppercase letters represent vectors and matrices, respectively. $\Re \left\{ \cdot \right\}$ denotes real part. $\left[ {\bm{a}} \right]_i$ denotes the $i$th element in the vector ${\bm{a}}$ and $\left[ {\bm{A}} \right]_{i,j}$ denotes the $\left( i,j \right)$th element in the matrix ${\bm{A}}$.
 The ${\rm{rank}}\left( \cdot \right)$, ${\rm{tr}}\left\{ \cdot \right\}$, ${\left| \cdot \right|}$, ${\left\| \cdot \right\|}$, ${\left( \cdot \right)^{T}}$, ${\left( \cdot \right)^{H}}$, and ${\left( \cdot \right)^{-1}}$ denote rank, trace, absolute value, 2-norm, transpose, complex transpose, and inverse operations, respectively. ${\bm{A}} \succeq {\bm{B}}$ means that matrix ${\bm{A}} - {\bm{B}}$ is positive semidefinite. ${\mathbb E}\left\{ \cdot \right\}$ and $\Pr \left\{ \cdot \right\}$ denote the expectation and the probability operator, respectively. ${\bm{I}}$ is the identity matrix and ${\bm{1}}_{N}$ is a $N\times 1$ vector with all elements being ones.
 The key notations and acronyms are listed in Table. \ref{notations} and Table \ref{acronyms}, respectively.